gaehlerm/SoftwareEngineering/README.md

 In a team, the most important language is not Java but English (or German in the projects I worked on).
 Use this language to communicate with other team members.
 And if you think communicating with a computer is hard, think twice.
 For a computer you can just google what to do and most of the time it works.
 But with other humans it may take significantly more efforts for a good communication.
 -	Make sure you know what you are talking about and know how to talk to the specific audience.
 -	Keep communicating.
 Ask questions.
 Let the other person talk.
 Once you don’t get replies anymore you have an issue.
+-	Make sure the other person really understood what you were talking about.

-There are probably hundreds of other rules, but these two here are the ones I know.
+There are probably hundreds of other rules, but these few here are the ones I know.
 Even though I’m not that good at applying them.
 As a developer you don’t have to know all these things.
 But if you want to manage people you have to get a feel for how to talk to others.
 Get some books or seminars about it, this is not the place to go into details.

 ## Working with humans

+// merge this with Communication?

 Humans are all inherently flawed.
 They are insecure and try to hide themselves.
 They don't like to be criticized.
 They are scared because they are not a genius.
 But they don't have to be.
 Hardly anyone is a genius and most work is done by good, but not outstanding programmers.
 This fear, however, makes things worse.
 Because it is important to talk to other developers.
 Your team is much more productive if the team members talk to each other.
 If they are able to criticize each other in a constructive way.